KaMa-0/PawPal/docs/System_Design.md

 System Design - Notes
 =====================

-as of 19.11.2025, the system architecture consists of the following:
+as of 19.11.2025, the system makes use of the following technologies:

+Frontend:
-Frontend:   HTML
+  - HTML
-            CSS
+  - CSS

+Backend:
-Backend:    NodeJS (JavaScript)
+  - NodeJS (JavaScript)

+Database:
-Database:   (Node-)Postgres
+  - (Node-)Postgres